 Independent of the TQL query we want to run, we may want to tell TQL to present the data in a certain way or to run a limited form of the query, e.g. to test it before putting it into operation.
 This is where meta-parameters come in.
 Meta-parameters are optional instructions that you can add to your query.
 They generally affect the behavior of TQL, rather than operating directly on the data.

 In our query the meta-parameter is limit 30, telling TQL to only show 30 results:

 la s.id, t.e.userInput, t.e2.answerText: t.e.userInput != "" limit 30

 |order by||Sort results by a certain property or variable, either ascending or descending|

-Meta parameters are added to the end of valid TQL query with no separator (comma).
-An exception is the meta-parameter sample which is placed at the beginning of the query.
+Meta parameters are added to the end of a valid TQL query with no separator (comma).
+An exception is the meta-parameter sample, which is placed at the beginning of the query.